nicm42/100-days-of-code/log2.md

 Thoughts: Spent the time fiddling about with babel (again).
 I have at least fixed one thing with one of them.
 The other just has a different error...

 Link to work: https://github.com/nicm42/

+Day 51: 23rd March 2020
+Progress: Did the obile First CSS lessons in UI Design Bootcamp on Scrimba.

+Thoughts: It was interesting to see how he makes it look so good with just a few bits of css.

+Link to work: None